kriti1307/Fake_news_Prediction/README.md

-fake News Prediction using ML
+Fake News Prediction using ML